 If connecting outside of the library, you'll be asked to enter your library card number.

 NOTE: All of these can also be found through our home page, mynpl.org.
 Choose "Resources" from the bar across the top, then "Databases" from the drop-down menu.

 ELM is a collection of databases.
 Click on ELM to access them (here, or from the library's main "Databases" page).
-Once you're in, choose "Students," then Elementary, Middle School, or High School to bring up the databases targeted to your level.
-Some resources especially useful for homework and found under ELM can be found below.
+Once you're in, choose "Student Research," then Elementary, Middle School, or High School to bring up the databases targeted to your level.
+Some ELM resources especially useful for homework can be found below.

 POINTS OF VIEW REFERENCE CENTER (find under ELM's "Databases A-Z" menu) is the database to use if you're writing about a controversial topic, particularly if you need to argue for or against something in an essay.
 It's kept really up to date, so if there's an issue being debated in the news right now, you'll probably find it here.
 Sample topics: Refugee Resettlement, Transgender Restroom Use, and Police Brutality.

 ACADEMIC SEARCH PREMIER (find under ELM's "Databases A-Z" menu) When you need scholarly and peer-reviewed articles, head to Academic Search Premier, which contains thousands of articles from academic journals.
 Tip: under "Limit your results," check the box for Full Text.
 This will limit your search to fully accessible articles (otherwise, you may get some that are citations only).

 MasterFILE PREMIER (find under ELM's "Databases A-Z" menu) This database provides a convenient way to search for magazine articles.
 Search both archives and current issues of National Geographic, Newsweek, Rolling Stone, Science News, Time, and hundreds more.